SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

   discussion and voting.

-It all looks pretty reasonable, though given the high level of disagreement and tempers involved, it could get a little headted.
+It all looks pretty reasonable, though given the high level of disagreement and tempers involved, it could get a little heated.
 I hope not.

 ## The Data Packages